phenomnomnominal/angular-2-local-storage/README.md

     };
 ```

-And then add the following to `vendorNpmFiles` in the `angular-cli-build.js`:
+And then add the following to `vendorNpmFiles` in `angular-cli-build.js`:
 ```
     vendorNpmFiles: [
         'angular-2-local-storage/**/*.js'